michelmf/azure-ml/Operationalizing Machine Learning/README.md

 ### 4.1 Authentication and Authorization

 Before deploying any artifact to production, we must take care of the security of our systems.
-Unauthorized access to a production model could .
+Unauthorized access to a production model could leak vital information of the business, and lead to the collapse of the company.
 Another important aspect of Authentication is the CI/CD flow, as Continuous Integration and Continuous Delivery (CI/CD) relies on automated tasks, human intervention is needed when these steps are not configured properly.
 In Azure, we can use a Service Principal to help us in both scenarios.
 A Service Principal is a user role with controlled permissions to access specific resources.
 Using a service principal is a great way to allow authentication while reducing the scope of permissions, which enhances security.

 Below, the steps needed to properly configure the authentication/authorization step to access the Azure ML Studio environment: